 Approximately 30 percent of all men experience some degree of premature ejaculation (PE), and not only can it be embarrassing, but it can also put strain on a relationship.
 Premature ejaculation is essentially an over-stimulation of the penile nerves that causes a man to ejaculate -- sometimes within seconds of being intimate with his partner.

-• Learn the common causes of PE and what you can do to last longer in bed.
+- Learn the common causes of PE and what you can do to last longer during sex.

 Pelvic exercises can increase the strength of the male pelvic floor and allow him to hold his erection for longer, as well as improve bladder function.
 The sensation of stopping urination mid-stream works the same muscles that control the pelvic floor.
 By performing a set of 15 pelvic floor exercises per day, holding each contraction for 10 to 15 seconds, a man should see a marked improvement in his sexual endurance within six to eight weeks; however, if there is no improvement after eight weeks, it could signify that other issues may be at play, and he should visit a doctor for consultation.